timeflux/burst/README.md

 ## Limitations

-The application currently classifies single trials against multiple CCA templates.
-In future versions, we will implement an accumulation of probabilities method, enable continuous classification on sliding windows, reduce the length of epochs, and implement other classification methods, including deep neural networks.
+The application currently classifies single trials using ERP covariances and MDM for each frame on 250ms epochs.
+The probabilities from the classifier are accumulated, but final decisions are random.
+In future versions, we will implement a markov-string like algorithm to emit predictions, optimize the riemannian pipeline, handle class imbalance, and normalize the epochs.
+We will also implement other classification methods, such as deep neural networks.